 Note: For students to be eligible for funding from Student Finance England, they must be studying on an eligible course at a provider registered with the Office for Students (OfS).
 AECC University College is registered with the OfS.
 You can view the register here and search for our name.

 Our tuition fees policy and information on any expected additional costs for each of our courses can be found on our latest policies page.
 Should you have any questions on course fees please contact our admissions team on the form below

 If you have any further queries please get in touch with us on the form below.

 The MSc APP Musculoskeletal Neuroscience will enable busy primary care practitioners a practical, flexible and feasible route to study for an MSc qualification.
-This course is essential at a time when there is a rapidly developing scientific interest and increasing application of clinical neuroscience in managing musculoskeletal conditions.
+This course is particularly relevant at a time when there is a rapidly developing scientific interest and increasing application of clinical neuroscience in managing musculoskeletal conditions.

-The course will build your in-depth knowledge and understanding of neuroscience, which will allow you to inform your practice.
-You will be able to demonstrate advanced professional practice with a defined focus that can enhance your career development and promotional opportunities.
+The course will provide your with the opportunity to build your in-depth knowledge and understanding of neuroscience, helping to inform your practice.
+You will be able to demonstrate advanced professional practice with a defined focus that may enhance your career development and promotional opportunities.